-Anyone thought to have a heart disorder has chest x-rays Plain X-Rays X-rays are high-energy radiation waves that can penetrate most substances (to varying degrees).
-In very low doses, x-rays are used to produce images that help doctors diagnose disease.
-In high... read more taken from the front and the side.
+People thought to have a heart disorder have chest x-rays X-Rays X-rays are a type of medical imaging that use very low-dose radiation waves to take pictures of bones and soft tissues.
+X-rays may be used alone (conventional x-ray imaging) or combined with... read more taken from the front and the side.
 Typically, the person is standing upright, but chest x-rays can be done with people lying in bed if they cannot stand.
 A machine is then used to beam x-rays through the person's body and record a picture on an x-ray film.
 The test is painless.

 The x-rays show the shape and size of the heart and the outline of the large blood vessels in the lungs and chest.
 Abnormal heart shape or size and abnormalities, such as calcium deposits within blood vessels, are readily seen.
 Chest x-rays also can detect information about the condition of the lungs, particularly whether blood vessels in the lungs are abnormal and whether there is fluid in or around the lungs.